 We need a press interested in supporting citizens to achieve excellence; a press that is not politically biased.

 For close to a half century, studies upon studies have been done to establish the need for an airport in the east end of Toronto.
 All this time, a land mass four times larger than Pearson International airport in Mississauga, has been left underutilized and has hindered the development and job creation in communities east of Toronto.
 One quarter of this land has been given to the newly created Rouge Urban National Park; a great idea.
-However, Toronto the largest city in Canada, needs another airport.
-Just look around the world to convince yourself; if we want to create jobs, they materialize around major airports.
-We need to develop the eastern GTA, which has a 10 to 1 deficit in infrastructure in comparison to the western GTA.
+However, the remaining land under federal jurisdiction must be developed with input from the community.
+The stalmate of a half of century is not acceptable anymore.

 The Pickering nuclear power plant is old and has run its lifetime with pride.
 Recently, provincial politicians were extremely pleased to have the licence of the plant renewed till 2024, thus postponing any political decision till the next election in four years.
 On the other hand, the recent GM plant closure in the Durham region has caused major unemployment, as hundreds of workers have lost their jobs.
 Politicians of all stripes have tried to express empathy, promising an increase in EI benefits, but no one has come forward with a real proposal to find alternative employment for these people.
 A potential solution does exist, that would take care of several other problems, and avoid further massive loss of highly skilled jobs when the power plant closes.
 Close to 15,000 tons of spent fuel from the Candu reactors is stored on the site of the Pickering Nuclear plant.
 Spent fuel that released only approx 1% of its usable energy.
 This is a real treasure, and they literally want to bury it.
 This spent fuel can easily be recycled and used in a reengineered nuclear fast neutron power plant, which is a Canadian invention, by the way.
 Recycling the fuel would get a lot more energy out of it and greatly reduce, even eliminate its toxicity in the short term.
 We could also establish a nuclear research and manufacturing centre of excellence in Durham region, for small modular nuclear reactors (SMR) on the Pickering site.
 These SMR's would be deployable all over the country (Ring of Fire in Ontario) to provide sorely needed clean energy in remote areas to establish new communities, and create value from our natural resources.